logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 #### Save Validation Reports

 When running validation using Great Expectations, a validation report is generated containing all validation results for the different expectations.
-Each result provides informations about whether the provided DataFrame conforms to the corresponding expectation.
+Each result provides information about whether the provided DataFrame conforms to the corresponding expectation.
 These reports can be stored in Hopsworks to save a validation history for the data written to a particular Feature Group.

 ```python3
 fg.save_validation_report(ge_report)